joshturge/abnlookup/README.md

 # ABN Lookup Wrapper for Go

 This wrapper attempts to provide easy access to the ABN Lookup API.
-Currently, the only two methods available for searching are the [SearchByABN](https://abr.business.gov.au/abrxmlsearch/Forms/SearchByABNv201408.aspx) and [SearchByACN](https://abr.business.gov.au/abrxmlsearch/Forms/SearchByASICv201408.aspx) endpoints.
+Currently, the only three methods available for searching are the [SearchByABN](https://abr.business.gov.au/abrxmlsearch/Forms/SearchByABNv201408.aspx), [SearchByACN](https://abr.business.gov.au/abrxmlsearch/Forms/SearchByASICv201408.aspx) and [SearchByName](https://abr.business.gov.au/abrxmlsearch/Forms/ABRSearchByNameAdvancedSimpleProtocol2017.aspx) endpoints.

 This wrapper also provides functions that can validate both ABN and ACN numbers.
 These functions are exported and are used by SearchByABN and SearchByACN to validate before sending a request to the ABN Lookup API.